 - Keep Upgrading Your Skills

 Before you start upgrading your skills, you need to know where you are lacking.
-It does not matter if you are poor at interviewing, or are a shy public speaker; as long as you take active measure to improve your skills.
+It does not matter if you are poor at interviewing, or are a shy public speaker; as long as you take active measures to improve your skills.
 By adding upgraded skills to your repertoire, you will be confident and enhance your job opportunities.

 - Learn to Work Hard

 Competing in a similar environment with professionals who have similar credentials is going to be tough, especially in a recession period.
-However, if you have pursued an MBA degree which puts you ahead of the competition as far as credentials are concerned, you will in a better position to tackle the massive layoffs.
-The only thing that sets apart two people with similar credentials is their ability to work hard and smart.
+However, if you have pursued an MBA degree that puts you ahead of the competition as far as credentials are concerned, you will be in a better position to tackle the massive layoffs.
+The only thing that sets apart two people with similar credentials is their ability to work hard and be smart.